Good Sleeping Posture Helps Your Back

 Insert pillows into gaps between your body and the mattress.

-When turning in bed, remember not to twist or bend at the waist but to move your entire body as 1 unit.
+When turning in bed, remember not to twist or bend at the waist but to move your entire body as one unit.
 Keep your belly pulled in and tightened, and bend your knees toward the chest when you roll.

 Keep your ears, shoulders, and hips aligned when turning as well as when sleeping.